 community and ability to obtain matching funds.
 Completed applications are due the third Friday in October, and

-communities are notified the second week of December if they have received an award, and if so, the dollar amount of
+communities are notified if they have received an award, and if so, the dollar amount of the award.

 - Grant money must be used for the purchase of trees only.